Power Partitions and Hayman Functions: Abstract

 \section{Abstract}

-We prove that the generating function of partitions into $k$-th powers is strongly Gaussian in the sense of B\'aez-Duarte.
-Within the probabilistic framework of Khinchin families, the Hardy--Ramanujan asymptotic formula for the number~$p_k(n)$ of partitions of~$n$ into $k$-th powers reads
+We prove, within the probabilistic framework of Khinchin families, that the generating function~$P_k$ of partitions into $k$-th powers is strongly Gaussian in the sense of B\'aez-Duarte, and even further that it is a Hayman function.
+Thus the Hardy--Ramanujan asymptotic formula for the number~$p_k(n)$ of partitions of~$n$ into $k$-th powers which reads

-where $\alpha_k$ and $\beta_k$ are explicit constants depending only on~$k$, then follows directly from Hayman's asymptotic formula for strongly Gaussian power series.
-The proof of strong Gaussianity combines a Gaussianity criterion for Khinchin families with bounds of Tenenbaum, Wu and Li on the generating function; the asymptotic formula is recovered by computing asymptotic approximations of the mean and variance of the associated family.
+where~$\alpha_k$ and~$\beta_k$ are explicit constants depending only on~$k$, follows directly from Hayman's asymptotic formula for strongly Gaussian power series.
+The proof of strong Gaussianity of $P_k$ combines a Gaussianity criterion for Khinchin families with certain bounds of Tenenbaum, Wu and Li on the generating function; the asymptotic formula is recovered by computing asymptotic approximations of the mean and variance of the associated family.
+Analogous results are presented for the generating function $Q_k$ of partitions into distinct $k$-th powers.